How to Create View in PostgreSQL

 The execution process for the view that fetches information from multiple tables is the same as the one you have learned in the previous topic.

-You can create the view using the pgAdmin of PostgreSQL which is called the graphical user interface.
+You can create the view using the pgAdmin of PostgreSQL, the graphical user interface.

-First, open the pdAdmin and connect to the PostgreSQL server, after connecting to the server choose ‘Databases’ and select ‘Views’.
+1. First, open pdAdmin and connect to the PostgreSQL server.
+After connecting to the server, choose ‘Databases’ and select ‘Views’.

-Right-click on the selected ‘Views’ and click on the option ‘Create’ and then click on the ‘View’ as shown in the below picture.
+2. Right-click on the selected ‘Views’, click on the ‘Create’ option, and then click on ‘View’, as shown in the picture below.

-Then Create-View dialog opens for view creation.
-Then switch to the ‘General’ Section and specify the name of the view as shown in the below picture.
+3. The Create-View dialog opens for creating a view.
+Then switch to the ‘General’ Section and specify the view’s name, as shown in the picture below.

-Then switch to the ‘Code’ tab, and write the SQL query (for the base table from which you want to get the data) that you use after the AS keyword in the previous topic.
-To create or save the view click on the ‘Save’ button.
+4. Then switch to the ‘Code’ tab, and write the SQL query (for the base table from which you want to get the data) that you use after the AS keyword in the previous topic.
+To create or save the view, click on the ‘Save’ button.

-Now go to the ‘Views’ section of ‘Browser’, and you see the newly created view named ‘author_books’.
+5. Now go to the ‘Views’ section of ‘Browser’, and you will see the newly created view named ‘author_books’.

 SELECT * FROM author_books;

-From the above picture, you can see that the view ‘author_books’ contents about the book title, publication year, and the author of that book.
-Now you know how to create view in PostgreSQL using the pgAdmin of PostgreSQL.
+The above picture shows that the view ‘author_books’ contains information about the book title, publication year, and author.
+Now you know how to create a view in PostgreSQL using pgAdmin.

 Conclusion

-In this PostgreSQL tutorial, you have learned how to create a view using single, multiple tables and pagAdmin.
-Also learned how to view fetch and show the information from the base tables, then learned view doesn’t store the rows and column data, instead it stored the SQL query.
+This PostgreSQL tutorial taught you how to create a view using single and multiple tables and pgAdmin.
+You also learned how to fetch and show information from the base tables.
+Then, you realized that a view doesn’t store the rows and column data.
+Instead, it stores the SQL query.

 You may like to read: